This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Children with cerebral palsy should have an Individualized Educational Plan (IEP).
 These are plans coordinated through the special education department of a school or school district with input from various experts, from doctors and teachers to parents and other caregivers.[1]

-As a child grows older, the IEP should change and be updated to continue to match the student’s needs.
+As a child ages, the IEP should change and be updated to match the student’s needs.

 An IEP may contain things like ensuring enough space in a classroom for a wheelchair or that a desk is provided in each room at the right height.
 It may also include accommodations for learning disabilities, such as having tests read aloud or being given more time to complete projects.